 Make batch payments, and with one click you can pay up to 1,000 people

 Get everything you need to bank in another country.
 With zero hassle and a one-time fee of 31 USD, you can get an IBAN, sort code, routing number and others

 Receive money from overseas in multiple currencies, without high recipient or conversion fees

 If you need to issue a refund, Stripe will simply take the money from your Stripe balance, or pull it from your bank account if funds aren’t available on Stripe.

-On the other hand, there is a fee of $15 if there’s a dispute over a transaction.
-This involves a customer querying a payment with the card issuer and then – possibly – challenging the transaction⁶.
-You might also hear disputes like this referred to as chargebacks.
+There is a fee of $15 if there’s a dispute over a transaction.
+This involves a customer querying a payment with the card issuer and then – possibly – challenging the transaction.⁶ You might also hear disputes like this referred to as chargebacks.

 Stripe volume discounts are available on a custom basis – this is its Customized, as opposed to Integrated, pricing package.
 But you’ll need to talk to Stripe directly to negotiate this.

 As well as discounts for volume, you might also be able to get country-specific rates, or discounts if you want a range of products from Stripe.²

 Stripe non-profit pricing might also work in your favor, if you work for an organization that qualifies.
 If you want to use Stripe primarily to accept donations, then you can get in touch with Stripe and talk about the discount.

 You’ll need to have non-profit status and plan to process at least 80% of donation payments using Stripe.